• Skip to main content

 Jump to Recipe Print Recipe

 After your first bite, you’ll taste that the duck’s spices have melted into the noodles.
-You’ll appreciate how enjoyably chewy the e-fu noodles are because they’ve soaked up every savoury drop of wok flavour.
+You’ll appreciate how enjoyably chewy the e-fu noodles are because they’ve soaked up every savory drop of wok flavor.

 This is a truly magnificent dish to welcome the new year!